 Time is abstract (saying this one more time for good measure/emphasis/dramatic writing effect).

 Kids are young and new and just starting out in the world.
 They’re developing an understanding life around them and this starts with what they can see.
-Remember, this is a crowd that’s either working on or just mastered “object permanence” (understanding you didn’t really disappear during peek-a-boo) and YET: we are shocked that they don’t get their shoes on when we give them a 1 minute warning.
+Remember, this is a crowd that’s either working on or just mastered “object permanence” (understanding you didn’t really disappear during peek-a-boo).

 Busy Toddler’s Parenting Book is HERE